RobinSchmidt/RobsClapStuff/ReadMe.md

 I do have some ideas to further reduce the amount of boilerplate inside the plugin code.
 In particular, I have some ideas how to get rid of the current necessity to override the value/text conversion functions by implementing a system for handling that in the baseclass.
-I'm not yet sure, if should really do that, though.
+I'm not yet sure, if I should really do that, though.
 On the pro side, it would reduce the boilerplate in the plugin code.
 On the contra side, it would introduce a bit more of framework overhead and make the handling of the conversions a little bit less flexible by imposing certain ways doing them which may not always be most suitable.
 I tend to think that the reduction of boilerplate is more important,